Lecrapouille/TimedPetriNetEditor/README.md

 ```

 Again, if `make install` has not been called, you will have to manually modify
-this Julia file to indicate the correct path of the shared library `libtpne.so`.
+this Julia file to indicate the correct path of the shared library `libtimedpetrineteditor.so`.

 ## Usage of the Editor